 Both aluminum and steel are hallmarks of metal manufacturing.
-Both are synthetic alloys -- they must be created using other basic elements, and they don't appear in nature like silver or gold.
+Both are useful, commonly used metals.
+Both don't commonly appear nature like silver or gold.
 So who wins the battle of aluminum vs. mild steel when it comes to your specific needs?

 Aluminum goes through a few phases before it looks like the shiny silver metal we're all familiar with.
 The base ingredient of aluminum is a mineral called bauxite, which is mined primarily in tropical areas.
 The bauxite is ground into a thick paste called alumina, which is then smelted with molten cryolite and shocked with electricity.
 The ions separate, and the residual liquid cools and becomes the aluminum we know and love.

-Both materials have their pros and cons.
+Knowing the pros and cons of aluminum vs. steel properties gets your project off to the right start.
 How do you know which one is better for your design?

 Steel cost vs. aluminum cost is always a hot topic, especially with all the tariffs on imported goods our U.S. administration is throwing around.

-Steel varies in price due to the differences in carbon, mild, and stainless steel.
-Stainless steel is an alloy made with a certain percentage of chromium and other trace minerals, which drives the price up.
+Steel tubing varies in price due to the differences in carbon, mild, and stainless steel.
+Stainless steel alloys are made with a certain percentage of chromium and other trace minerals, which drives the price up.

-However, as with most things, there are other sacrifices made if you choose the low prices of carbon steel over aluminum.
+However, as with most things, there are other sacrifices made if you choose the low prices of carbon steel over aluminum alloys.
 But, for most components, carbon or mild steel are perfectly acceptable materials, even when taking those sacrifices into account.

-One of the biggest sacrifices is in the material's weight.
+For steel, one of the biggest sacrifices is in the material's strength-to-weight ratio.
 Carbon steel is heavy.
 Aluminum is often preferred for its lightweight composition -- steel is much denser compared to aluminum, which causes its weight to skyrocket.